 Lily turf (Liriope spp.)
 The grass-like foliage of lily turf is a nice vertical accent in the shade garden and can even handle the dry shade at the base of trees.
 While it will grow in sun, too, it is less likely to spread rampantly in the shade.
 We like Liriope muscari, which we find better behaved than L. spicata.

 Sedge (Carex spp.): These grass-like plants are our favorites for underplanting shrubs.
 With more than 150 species of Carex native to Indiana, you can find one for just about any location.
 Some can even be mown a couple of times a year to make a lawn.
-Our favorites include Carex brevior, C. pensylvanica, and C. woodii.
+Our favorites include Carex brevior, C. pensylvanica, and C. radiata.

 The Hit List